TIMI: Training-Free Image-to-3D Multi-Instance Generation with Spatial Fidelity: Experiments

 These trends are further illustrated in Fig.~\ref{fig:ablation_alpha}.
 With smaller $\alpha$, instances exhibit more complete structures and clearer boundaries, whereas larger $\alpha$ values progressively introduce geometric degradation and instance interference, indicating that overly strong guidance can disrupt geometric stability and compromise spatial fidelity.

 \paragraph{Effect of ${\sigma}$ in SGU.} We analyze the influence of ${\sigma}$ in Eq.~\ref{eq_smoothing}, with quantitative results reported in Tab.~\ref{tab:ablation_sigma}.
 We observe that a small ${\sigma}$ (e.g., $0.5$) leads to inferior global spatial fidelity and weaker instance-level separation, indicating insufficient spatial regularization.
 Conversely, an overly large ${\sigma}$ (e.g., $2.5$) degrades both global and local spatial fidelity, suggesting that overly strong smoothing may disrupt instance geometry.
 Consequently, we adopt ${\sigma}=1.5$ as the optimal setting, which achieves the best balance between layout consistency and instance distinctiveness (best CD-S and SSR).

-Qualitative comparisons in \textbf{Appendix B.2} further substantiate these observations.
+We further conduct a qualitative comparison to investigate the impact of different $\sigma$ values, as visualized in Fig.~\ref{fig:ablation_sigma}.
+As shown in Fig.~\ref{fig:ablation_sigma}(a), an overly small $\sigma$ leads to unstable guidance, resulting in geometric fractures (e.g., the chair back is detached from its body) and insufficient disentanglement (e.g., the chair remains fused with the bed).
+This indicates that weak smoothing fails to enforce coherent separation forces.
+Conversely, as shown in Fig.~\ref{fig:ablation_sigma}(c), while an overly large $\sigma$ provides sufficient smoothing to separate the chair from the bed, it disrupts the intrinsic geometry of individual instances, causing noticeable structural distortions such as the twisted furniture leg.
+Based on these observations, we adopt $\sigma=1.5$ as the optimal default setting to balance separation effectiveness and geometric preservation.